 Hearing amplifiers, or personal sound amplification products (PSAPs), have not been approved as medical devices by the FDA.
 As such, they are not subjected to the rigorous standards and testing of a normal hearing aid, allowing for a cheaper and more mass producible product.
 Because of this, however, they are much more affordable than traditional hearing aids, costing around $250 to $350 each.

 PSAPs function to amplify quiet sounds and typically include Bluetooth technology, meaning you can stream music and receive calls with them.
 Some PSAPs also include noise cancellation and other features to help you hear better in noisy situations.
 The technology in PSAPs is continually improving, and soon consumers may even have difficulty in differentiating between PSAPs and traditional hearing aids.
-In fact, a recent
+In fact, a recent study found that some PSAPs are as effective at clarifying speech for people with hearing loss as traditional hearing aids.

 Which One is Right For Me?